Want to automate your customer experience program?

 In addition to using methodologically-sound questions in the key areas already mentioned, you’ll also want to follow these tips for creating a great consumer survey.

 Say you’re surveying on customer satisfaction for a hotel stay.
 Don’t make your respondents guess what you mean by asking generally about different aspects of their stay.
 Tell them what the standard should be.
-Ask if the room service was prompt, if the swimming pool was clean, if the receptionist was friendly, if their bed was comfortable, and so on.
+Ask if the room service was prompt, if the swimming pool was clean, if the check-in clerk was friendly, if their bed was comfortable, and so on.

 Don’t ask questions about broad concepts or ideas; ask about specific concepts or ideas (i.e. being “a good person” is general; being “polite to waiters” is specific).
 Specific questions and answers will make it easier to identify things to improve.

-Asking multiple specific questions instead of one general question will not only make your questions easier to answer for your respondents, but it will also make your data easier to analyse and act on.
+Asking multiple specific questions instead of one general question will not only make your questions easier to answer for your respondents, but it will also make your data easier to analyze and act on.
 Did your waiter let you know about the specials of the day?
 Did he take your order promptly?
 Was he able to answer all of your questions?
 Was he able to coordinate the timing of your courses?
 Just be careful not to ask too many questions.
 We’ve seen consumers’ response rates go down when answering surveys becomes a burden.

 Find out what customers think about your company and how it compares to your competitors.Visit Page